JRohit2k4/Dragonborn-Chronicles/README.md

 ✅ 🌍 New locations, NPC interactions, and surprises!

 ## ⚠️ Disclaimer
-This project is a **fan-made** text-based RPG inspired by Skyrim.
+This project is a **fan-made** text-based RPG inspired by **The Elder Scroll V - Skyrim**.
 It is **not** affiliated with, endorsed, or sponsored by Bethesda Softworks.
 All dialogues and story elements are rewritten to avoid copyright issues.
 This project is free and for educational purposes only.

 ## 🤝 Contributing
 Want to expand the adventure?
 Contribute by adding new quests, characters, or gameplay mechanics!
 Fork the repository and submit a pull request. 🚀